 In the Ruhr region, former coal mines and factories recall 150 years of industrial history.
 The Zollverein Coal Mine Industrial Complex in Essen is especially well-known.
 In 2001, it was named a UNESCO World Cultural Heritage site.

-Industrial heritage in the Ruhr region, open countryside in Westphalia and a special outlook on life in Cologne: North Rhine-Westphalia is a state of contrasts.
+A cosmopolitan approach to life in Cologne, industrial heritage in the Ruhr region, open countryside in Westphalia: North Rhine-Westphalia is a state of contrasts.

 With Germany's last black coal mine closing today near Bottrop in the Ruhr industrial belt, the former mining region promises to transform into a cultural powerhouse.